 Hope this article helps you make an informed decision on what is best for you when deciding between the two entrance exams.
 Rest assured both standard tests will get you admissions into excellent business schools.

-- Were there any updates to the structure and format of the CAT exam in 2020?
+- Were there any updates to the structure and format of the CAT exam?

 - Prior to 2020, the CAT exam allotted 60 minutes to each section but after the recent changes, the CAT exam allocates 40 minutes to each section without changing the number of questions asked in each section.

 - What is the scope of the GMAT exam?

 - The GMAT exam has a wide scope as it is accepted globally by over 2500 business schools and 7000 MBA programmes.